data-programmer/kotlin-data-structures/README.md

 # Kotlin Data Structures

-This is the base repository for data structures created in the Kotlin programming language.

-This repository contains examples of data structures for educational and review purposes.
+This is a base repository for data structures I've created in the Kotlin programming language.
+The repository contains examples of various data structures for educational and review purposes.

 # Setup